 Best Eye Drops for Eyelash Extensions

-With so many types of options to choose from to lubricate your eyes,[1] it can be hard to finally make a decision.
-I’m sure there are many others, but here I’ve listed my favorite eye drops that my clients or myself have used and that I know are safe to use with lash extensions.
+With so many types of options to choose from to lubricate your eyes,1 it can be hard to finally make a decision.
+I’m sure there are many others, but here I’ve listed my favorite ones that my clients or myself have used and that I know are safe to use with lash extensions.

 1- Refresh Tears